• Skip to primary navigation

 Pro Tips

-2. This makes about 2 quarts as written and will fit a 3-quart crock pot.
-I recommend a double recipe and use a 6-quart or bigger crock pot.
-How to cut the recipe in half is covered in the post.
+3. This recipe makes about 2 quarts as written and will fit a 3-quart crock pot.
+However, I recommend double the recipe and using a 6-quart or bigger crock pot.ย

 To adjust the recipe size: